Skip to Content

 To see your validator’s public information:

-pnpm run reveal:address
+pnpm --filter local-blockchain run reveal:address

 This shows: